IDonate

 iDonate is an online fundraising platform for charities and non profit organisations in Ireland.
-It was launched in 2011, and available to charities and nonprofit organisations in Ireland.
+It was launched in 2011, and available to charities, nonprofit organisations and crowdfunders in Ireland.

 Formation and organisation

-iDonate was formed in 2013 by entrepreneur Alan Coyne.
+iDonate was formed in 2013 by Alan Coyne.
 Coyne was then technical director with Western Webs in Tuam, County Galway, and later developed the iCrowdFund crowdfunding website and a micro-donations app.

 iDonate is a private company, and is a member of Fundraising Ireland, the association for professional fundraisers in Ireland.

-The company has used the slogan 'Making Giving Easier' in their radio advertising campaigns.

 iDonate was a recipient of the SCCUL Entrepreneurship Social Enterprises Award in 2012, was a regional finalist in the Ulster Bank Business Achievers Awards in 2013, and was featured by Silicon Republic as "Tech Start-up of the Week" in July 2013.

 In 2019, iDonate's Charity Tax Back service introduced electronic signatures on CHY3/4 Charitable Donation Scheme forms.
-In 2020, it launched an online raffle creator.
-In 2022, the company launched a personal fundraising & crowdfunding service.
+It launched an online raffle creator in 2020, and a personal fundraising & crowdfunding service in 2022.